masugadesign/link-vault-craft-cms/readme.md

 The download URL accepts two parameters:

-* file - This may either be an instance of an _Asset_ element or it may be a string path to a file on the server.
+* file - This may either be an instance of an _Asset_ element or it may be a system path (string) to a file on the server.
+It can exist anywhere as long as the path is accessible by the webserver.
 * additional parameters - This is an array of custom fields or other variables to be saved to the download record.

 **Examples**